510: The Painted Hills

 Oh, bring me back some OJ and a Cosmo.

 Cosmopolitan, or Cosmo, as it has been nicknamed, is a women’s magazine known for its cover photos of cleavagey women and articles with titles like “10 Ways to Drive Your Man Wild in Bed.”
+When Helen Gurley Brown became editor of Cosmo in 1965 she began promoting her ideal that sex for women should be fun and guilt-free—a controversial stance at the time.
 It is owned by the Hearst Corporation.

 How do you work this crazy thing?